wayfair/vsm-ios/Sources/VSM/Documentation.docc/ComprehensiveGuide/ModelDefinition.md

 - Make your model a class type
 - Use a single model to manage all of your states and actions
 - Declare the model as `ObservableObject` and use `@Published` properties to internally manage the current state, or your internal states and data
-- Manage subscriptions by storing `AnyCancellable`s when calling `sink` on publishers that your feature depends on
+- Manage concurrency by storing and manually cancelling `Task` handles within your model
-- Loading the data and then calling a separate action from the view to subscribe to future published data updates
+- Load the data and then call a separate action from the view to subscribe to future data updates

 None of these practices are appropriate for use in a VSM feature.
 If any of these techniques sneak into your feature, it becomes difficult to follow the pattern and see the benefits of building features that observe and interact with a stream of view states.